 We prefer a fake tan to the real thing any day.
-Not only is it healthier but it’s easier to control and ensure you get a nice even glow from top to toe.
-But a fake tan becomes essential as we head into that time of year where we’ll lose that natural glow of summer, where the darker days bring about greyer looking skin and we’re all counting down the days to spring sunshine once more.
-To help us feel brighter, healthier and stop whiling the time away, we’ve teamed with Emma Kotch, fake tan expert at St Tropez, to advise how you can get that summer feeling all year long with flawless application.
+Not only is it healthier for our skin but it’s easier to control and ensure you get a nice even glow from top to toe.
+To help us achieve the perfect tan, we’ve teamed with Emma Kotch, fake tan expert at St Tropez, to advise how you can get that summer feeling all year long with flawless application.

 When applying makeup, you need to start with a clean, smooth canvas, and it’s exactly the same principle when it comes to tanning.
 My top tips to prepare your skin before you tan are: